What you can do locally to protect our environment

 Hopping onto a bus or CalTrain is much easier if you have a pre-paid Clipper card in your pocket — and you get a reduced fare, too.
 Go to www.clippercard.com to sign up for your personal card and load $20 onto it.
 Then you’re all set to try out using any one of a dozen Bay Area transit systems to head to the ballpark, a shopping expedition, a night on the town – or just a meeting in a nearby city.

 Purchase and install an advanced power strip.

-Also known as “Smart Strips,” these power strips not only provide surge protection and multiple outlets, but they help reduce your “vampire load” – the electricity wasted when plugged in devices like speaker systems, printers and other peripherals pull a small but continuous amount of electricity from the socket even when you think they are “off.”
-These “Vampire loads” add up to about $200 in annual energy costs for an average home; you can reduce this by spending about $35 for a “smart strip.”
-They are easy to install and when you turn your main device (computer or TV monitor) off, it cuts off power automatically to unneeded peripherals, while keeping the power on for video recorders or routers.
-Learn more at the National Renewable Energy Lab website.
+Also known as “Smart Strips,” these power strips not only provide surge protection and multiple outlets, but they help reduce your “vampire load” – the electricity wasted when plugged-in devices like speaker systems, printers and other peripherals pull a small but continuous amount of electricity from the socket — even when you think they are “off.”
+These “vampire loads” can add about $200 in annual energy costs for an average home; you can reduce this by spending about $35 for a “smart strip.”
+They are easy to install and when you turn off your main device (computer or TV monitor), it cuts off power automatically to unneeded peripherals, while keeping the power on for routers or video recorders.
+Learn more here.

 Plant Fruit Trees and Take a Home Gardening Class.